Measuring A Warehouse for Racking

 Building Features

-Like we mentioned, most buildings are different and have unique design quirks and layouts.
+As we mentioned, most buildings are different and have unique design quirks and layouts.
 Depending on what you are storing, your floor print may require space for pedestrian traffic or multiple forklifts operating at once.
-If you’re loading material in and out on a regular basis, it’s a good assumption there are one or more docking doors or other entrances, including your typical entryways for workers and visitors.
+Suppose you’re loading material in and out regularly.
+In that case, it’s a reasonable assumption there are one or more docking doors or other entrances, including your typical entryways for workers and visitors.

 Forklifts

-While not specifically a part of the building itself, your forklifts are an important piece to the puzzle.
-You can have all the vertical height and clearance one could want in a building, but what good is it if you can’t reach it?
-Making sure your forklifts have the vertical ability to reach those heights, and handle the weight of your loads, is an often overlooked piece of the puzzle you should not forget about.
+While not specifically a part of the building itself, your forklifts are an essential piece to the puzzle.
+You can have all the vertical height and clearance in a building, but what good is it if you can’t reach it?
+Ensuring your forklifts have the vertical ability to reach those heights and handle the weight of your loads is an often overlooked piece of the puzzle you should not forget about.